googleinterns/compositional-generalization-2021/model/README.md

 A tensorboard instance can then be launched and viewed on your local 2222 port via the tunnel: `tensorboard --logdir wmt_256 --port 8888`

-### Downloading the WMT Datasets

-We recommend downloading and preparing the TFDS datasets beforehand.
-For Cloud TPUs, we recommend using a cheap standard instance and saving the prepared TFDS data on a storage bucket, from where it can be loaded directly.
-Set the `TFDS_DATA_DIR` to your storage bucket path (`gs://<bucket name>`).

-You can download and prepare any of the WMT datasets using TFDS directly:
-`python -m tensorflow_datasets.scripts.download_and_prepare
---datasets=wmt17_translate/de-en`

-The typical academic BLEU evaluation also uses the WMT 2014 Test set: `python -m tensorflow_datasets.scripts.download_and_prepare --datasets=wmt14_translate/de-en`